Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Introduction

-The NS matter up to 2-3 times the saturation density ($\rho_0$) is expected predominantly to be composed of nucleons in $\beta$-equillibrium.
+The NS matter up to 2-3 times the saturation density ($\rho_0$ = 0.16 fm$^{-3}$) is expected predominantly to be composed of nucleons in $\beta$-equilibrium.
 The EoSs for such matter can be expressed using iso-scalar and iso-vector nuclear matter parameters which characterize the symmetric nuclear matter (SNM) and density-dependent symmetry energy, respectively.
-Several investigations have been carried out to narrow down the bounds on these NMPs from the information on the radius and tidal deformability of a canonical neutron star~\cite{Alam:2016cli,Carson:2018xri, Malik2018, Forbes_etal_2019prd, Tsang:2019vxn, Guven:2020dok, Malik:2020vwo, Tsang:2020lmb, Malik_book, Reed:2021nqk, Ghosh:2021bvw, Beznogov:2022rri}.
+Several investigations have been carried out to narrow down the bounds on these NMPs from the information on the radius and tidal deformability of a canonical neutron star~\cite{Alam:2016cli,Carson:2018xri, Malik2018, Forbes_etal_2019prd, Tsang:2019vxn, Guven:2020dok, Malik:2020vwo, Tsang:2020lmb, Malik_book, Reed:2021nqk, Ghosh:2021bvw, Beznogov:2022rri,PRADHAN2023vm}.
 The behavior of EoSs around $\rho_0$ may be important in determining the properties of such NSs.
+Several studies have been performed to study the correlation between NS properties and nuclear matter parameters~\cite{Fortin16,Tsang:2020lmb,Thi2021}.
 However, the correlation between neutron star properties and individual nuclear matter parameters is found to be at variance~\cite{patra23}.
 But the correlations of NS radii with the pressure at the densities $\sim 2\rho_0$ for the $\beta$-equilibrated matter is found to be robust \cite{Lattimer:2000nx}.
-Similar trends are observed for the correlations of the tidal deformability with pressure at $\sim$ $2\rho_0$~\cite{Tsang:2019vxn, Tsang:2020lmb, Patra:2022yqc}.
+Similar trends are observed for the correlations of the tidal deformability with pressure at $\approx$ $2\rho_0$~\cite{Tsang:2019vxn, Tsang:2020lmb, Patra:2022yqc}.
 These correlations are found to be nearly model-independent and persist over a wide range of NS mass 1.2-2 M$_\odot$~\cite{Tsang:2020lmb,Patra:2022yqc}.
-Nevertheless, it is rather difficult to get precise information on the individual NMPs from the EoS of $\beta$-equilibrated matter~\cite{Imam:2021dbe}.
-This is due to the fact that the EoS of $\beta$-equilibrated matter involves a combination of several NMPs which do not vary independently to fulfil the required constraints.
-It is therefore important to identity the nuclear matter parameters which predominantly determine the NS properties over the astrophysically relevant range of their gravitational masses expected for the BNS merger events.
-Various NS properties, e.g., radii and tidal deformabilities can then be mapped to those NMPs without involving other unnecessary parameters that do not play any role.
-This mapped analytic function can be directly employed to facilitate the Bayesian analysis of various astrophysical observations.
+This information has been widely used to obtain empirical relation between the NS properties and pressure for $\beta$-equilibrated matter at density $\approx$ $1.5-2\rho_0$~\cite{Lattimer:2000nx,Lim_PRL,particles6010003, lim2023symmetry}.
+Nevertheless, these relations cannot constrain the underlying iso-scalar and iso-vector NMPs components separately~\cite{Imam:2021dbe,Chiranjib22,Tovar21}.
+It is therefore important to map the NS properties directly in terms of the NMPs, which describe the EoS.